-FYI classes are inquiry guided learning classes intended specifically for first-year students at NC State whodesire classes where they may be effectively guided to take more direct responsibility for their own learning.
-These classes feature small faculty/student ratios that encourage active learning opportunities; close relationship among students and professor; students working with a faculty member on important, timely topics; focused development of critical reading, writing, and discussion skills necessary for all college students.
-The classes are designed to facilitate the transition from high school- to mature university-level thinking.
+FYI classes are inquiry-guided learning classes intended specifically for first-year students at NC State who desire classes where they may be effectively guided to take more direct responsibility for their own learning.
+These classes feature small faculty/student ratios that encourage active learning opportunities; close relationships among students and professors; students working with a faculty member on important, timely topics; focused development of critical reading, writing, and discussion skills necessary for all college students.
+The classes are designed to facilitate the transition from high school to mature university-level thinking.
 They are not designed for students with special transition needs; see the Summer Start program for help.

-How are FYI courses identified in in the course catalog?
+How are FYI courses identified in the course catalog?

 FYI courses have regular departmental prefixes in which a “Q” follows the course and section number.
 Ex: PS 201-002Q.

-ESP Village “linked” courses are a subset of FYI courses that target a specific population of Exploratory Studies Program students and pair those students in the FYI class with a USC 101 class.
-The FYI program currently partners with the the Exploratory Studies Program for students who live in the Exploratory Studies Program residential program (Tucker and Owen Halls).
+Exploratory Studies Village “linked” courses are a subset of FYI courses that target a specific population of Exploratory Studies students and pair those students in the FYI class with a USC 101 class.
+The FYI program currently partners with the Exploratory Studies program for students who live in the Exploratory Studies Village (Tucker, Owen, and Bowen Residence Halls).
 Students in this community may share a common FYI class paired with the ESP USC 101 course.

 - Spring registration is limited to one “Q” course per student.